ayushs069/KickNHit/README.md

 ### Day 8 ✅
 - Added error handling for invalid routes and database connection issues with custom error pages.
 - Optimized image sizes and assets for faster page loading.

+### Day 9 ✅
+- Added a search bar in the user dashboard to search for products; clicking a product redirects the user to its details in the dashboard.
+- Implemented a unified login for both Users and Admins, removing the need for separate login pages.
+- Enhanced the styling of the SignUp and Login pages for a better user interface.

 ## 🚀 Quick Start Guide